bjornmeansbear/lectureScripts/KzooProfessionalPracticeScript.md

 ## Floating around…

-I have worked a lot of different jobs
+I have worked a lot of different jobs:

 - glass factory
 - landscape foreman
 - record label merch table sales
 - cookware salesperson
 - book designer
 - making biodiesel
 - website developer
 - farmer
 - professor

 I've done a lot of different things.
 And I think there are a couple of threads that run through all of them... the things I find interesting, the things I find meaningful — namely a sense of environmental and social responsibility...
 I do find it somewhat of a struggle to always make "work" align with one's ideals — I have to say this is an advantage of professoring...